eugenwintersberger/pni-libraries.libpniio/doc/users_guide/ascii_lowlevel.rst

    INT64
    COMPLEX64

-When using the default constructor of the :cpp:class:`pni::io::parser` template with a container type the individual elements are considered to be separated by at least one blank.
+When using the default constructor of the :cpp:class:`pni::parser` template with a container type the individual elements are considered to be separated by at least one blank.
 There are three more constructors allowing you to customize the behavior for the container parser.